 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year.
 The practice followed relevant safety laws when using needles and other sharp dental items.
-This included single use matrix bands and a recognised system using single use syringes and needles.
+This included single use matrix bands and a recognised system for handling syringes and needles.
 In addition it was practice policy that only dentists handled needles.
 The dentists used rubber dam in line with guidance from the British Endodontic Society when providing root canal treatment.

 The practice had a business continuity plan describing how the practice would deal events which could disrupt the normal running of the practice.
 A copy was also available off site.
-The plan had last been updated in June 2017 to reflect changes at the practice.
+The plan had last been updated in July 2017.